 We have a national network of SPELD NZ teachers and will try to refer you to one as close as possible to where you live.
 Usually lessons are one hour, once a week, during school terms.
 Teachers normally work from their homes or in some instances, tuition can take place at a child’s school.

 Based on the assessment findings, the SPELD NZ Teacher develops an individualised one-on-one teaching programme which uses a student’s strengths to build up their weaknesses.

 All SPELD NZ Teachers are fully qualified teachers with classroom experience.
-We equip them with highly specialised skills via our training: A 400 hour Level 5 NZQA-approved Certificate Course in Specific Learning Disabilities.
+We equip them with highly specialised skills via our training: A 600 hour, Level 5 NZQA-approved New Zealand Certificate in Teaching Individuals with Specific Learning Disabilities.

 SPELD NZ aspires to very high professional standards.
 Our methods are based on international best practice and endorsed by research analysed by the University of Auckland.

 Our methods are research-based and we have the evidence to prove they greatly enhance educational and cognitive ability.

 In 2011 SPELD NZ carried out a pilot programme in collaboration with RTLB (Resource Teachers: Learning and Behaviour).
 The data obtained was analysed by Dr Karen Waldie of Auckland University, who noted the vast and surprising improvements in achievement skills.

 “Not only are children increasing their predicted reading success by 20-44% in areas of sound blending, phonemic awareness, verbal comprehension and reading fluency, but their general cognitive abilities also significantly improved.
 We saw vast improvements in thinking ability, cognitive fluency and processing speed.”